Skip to main content

 Courses:

 Nitasha Tamar Sharma is a comparative race studies scholar who offers an interdisciplinary, comparative, and ethnographic approach to the study of difference, inequality, and racism.
-The central goal of her teaching, research, and writing is to contest interminority racisms by ethnographically detailing existing models of cross-racial solidarities among nonWhite groups.
-By highlighting historical crossovers, comparative or relational racialization, and expansive political orientations, Sharma’s work attempts to imagine liberated futures for all people.
+Her teaching, research, and writing contests inter-minority racisms by ethnographically detailing existing models of cross-racial solidarities among nonWhite groups.
+Highlighting historical crossovers, comparative or relational racialization, and expansive political orientations, Sharma’s work imagines liberated futures for all people.

-Nitasha Sharma is the author of Hawai'i is my Haven: Race and Indigeneity in the Black Pacific (Duke University Press, August 2021).
-This ethnography is based on a decade of fieldwork including interviews with 60 people of African descent in the islands, including Black Hawaiians, Black Japanese, and African American transplants from the continental U.S. Two questions frame this project: What does the Pacific offer people of African descent?
+Nitasha Sharma is the author of two books and co-editor of two volumes.
+Her ethnography of the lives and perspectives of Hawai‘i’s Black residents, Hawai‘i Is My Haven: Race and Indigeneity in the Black Pacific, was published by Duke University Press in 2021.
+Two questions frame this ten-year project: What does the Pacific offer people of African descent?
 And how does the racial lens of African Americans illuminate inequalities, including antiBlack racism, in the islands?
-Bringing Black Studies into conversation with Native Studies, it charts how Hawai‘i’s Black residents including Black hapas negotiate race, indigeneity, and culture.
-This work speaks to debates in Critical Mixed Race Studies, Comparative Race Studies, and Pacific Islands Studies to analyze Blackness in the Pacific and offer new theories of belonging that emerge from the intersection of race and indigeneity.
+Bringing into conversation Black Studies, Native Studies, Pacific Islands Studies, and Critical Mixed Race Studies, it charts how Hawai‘i’s Black residents including Black hapas negotiate race, indigeneity, and culture.

-Sharma is the co-editor of Beyond Ethnicity: New Politics of Race in Hawai‘i (University of Hawai‘i Press, 2018) and is working on a project on Black Music in the Hawaiian Islands.
-She is also the co-editor of a special issue of Critical Ethnic Studies Journal on “Interventions in Pacific Islands Studies and Trans-Pacific Studies,” Vol. 7, No. 2 (November 2021).
+Sharma is the co-editor of two additional books: Beyond Ethnicity: New Politics of Race in Hawai‘i (University of Hawai‘i Press, 2018) and Who Is the Asianist?: The Politics of Representation in Asian Studies (Columbia University Press, 2022).
+She is the co-editor of a special issue of Critical Ethnic Studies Journal on “Interventions in Pacific Islands Studies and Trans-Pacific Studies,” Vol. 7, No. 2 (November 2021).

-Dr. Sharma is the Associate Editor of American Quarterly.
-Dr. Sharma teaches courses including: “Black Studies, Native Studies, Asian Settler Colonialism,” “Hip Hop Studies,” “Asian/Black Relations in the US,” and “Introduction to Critical Mixed Race Studies.”
+Dr. Sharma served on the Executive Committee and National Council of the American Studies Association and the Executive Board of the Association for Asian American Studies.
+She is on the editorial board of American Quarterly, for which she served as Associate Editor.
+Sharma teaches courses including: “Black Studies, Native Studies, Asian Settler Colonialism,” “Hip Hop Studies,” “Asian/Black Relations in the US,” and “Introduction to Critical Mixed Race Studies.”

 Select Awards: